 This stuff is no joke.
 We call it Christmas Crack and it’s extremely addictive.
-I typically make about 6 trays of this Biscoff White Chocolate Saltine Toffee during the month of December, mainly because it’s an easy recipe for a quick treat to give to family and friends.
-I’m not going to tell you how much of it I eat myself, but let’s just say after Christmas, I need a serious toffee detox.
+I typically make about 6 trays of this Biscoff White Chocolate Saltine Toffee Bark during the month of December.
+This holiday bark is an easy recipe for a quick treat to give to family and friends.
+I’m not going to tell you how much of it I eat myself.
+But let’s just say after Christmas, I need a serious toffee detox.

-For this recipe, I was inspired by the many saltine toffee recipes produced by my fellow bloggers, most of which contain peanut butter and milk or semi-sweet chocolate.
+For this recipe, I was inspired by the many saltine toffee recipes produced by my fellow bloggers.
+Most of these bark recipes contain peanut butter and milk or semi-sweet chocolate.
 Since my daughter is allergic to peanuts and tree nuts, Biscoff seemed like an obvious choice as a nut-free substitute for the peanut butter.
 If you haven’t had Biscoff, you need to stop what you’re doing, head to your local grocery store, and pick yourself up a jar.
 It’s nothing short of amazing deliciousness in cookie butter form.
 My daughters and I have been known to indulge in it by the spoonful from time to time..

 How exactly does saltine crackers turn into toffee?

 Amazingly, the process of laying a base of saltine crackers on your baking tray, smothering them completely in melted butter and brown sugar, baking briefly until hot and bubbly, then topping with melted Biscoff and white chocolate and freezing for about an hour results in toffee perfection.
 No nuts, no almonds, nothing of the like in this type of toffee.
 Some call it bark and I can see why – it resembles something like the holiday treat of peppermint bark.
 You can expect to get the following reaction when someone bites into a piece of this holiday treat.
 First, “what’s in this?!”
 Then, “there’s saltines in this?!”
 And lastly, “can you make me some more??”